ossec/ossec-docs/docs/programs/ossec-authd.rst

 ``ossec-authd`` can verify that connecting agents present a valid X.509 certificate when requesting a key.
 This is optional and is only useful if hosts in your environment are assigned certificates when they're provisioned (or at some point before being added to OSSEC).
 If agent certificate verification is desired then the relevant CA certificate must be loaded with the -v option.
-This will cause ``ossec-authd`` to verify that agents present a valid certificate signed by this CA when requesting a key.
+This will cause ``ossec-authd`` to verify that agents present a valid certificate when requesting a key.
 If an agent does not present a certificate or presents an invalid certificate then the agent will not be allocated a key.

 A certificate presented by an agent may be found to be invalid for the following reasons: